A Pilot Study on Visually Stimulated Cognitive Tasks for EEG-Based Dementia Recognition: Materials and Methods

-\textbf{Visually Evoked Related Potential Task (VERP):} Inspired by \cite{ghgg2008}, this task examines attention, decision making, and executive function such as inhibitory control of the participants.
-At the beginning of each trial, four gray rectangular boxes (non-target boxes) and one white box (target box) are presented on a black background.
-These five boxes are located on positions 1, 2, 4, 6, and 8 on the screen.
-In the beginning, the participants are instructed to focus on the target box for one second.
-If the moving red dot appears on the target box, the participants have to respond as fast as possible by following the moving red dot with their eyes until it vanishes.
-However, the subjects have to ignore the red dot and keep focusing on the target box if it appears and moves in the non-target box.
-The red dot moves inside a box in a linear path and disappears once it completes its path.
-The moving red dot appears and moves in all boxes, once per box, in a pseudo-random order.
-Once the moving red dot has appeared in all the boxes, it vanishes as each trial is completed, and the participants had to fixate on the target box again until the end of the trial.
-The position of the target box changes randomly, but overall, it occupies every position with the same probability.
-An example of Visually Evoked Related Potential Task is presented in Figure~\ref{fig:verp_task}.
+\textbf{Visually Evoked Related Potential Task (VERP):} VERP task is known for the inspection of attention, decision making, and executive function, such as inhibitory control \cite{ghgg2008}.
+Four gray rectangular boxes (non-target boxes) and one white box (target box) were presented on a black background when each trial began.
+These five boxes were located on positions 1, 2, 4, 6, and 8 on the screen.
+The participants were instructed to concentrate on the target box for one second.
+A red dot then appeared inside one of the boxes, moved in a linear path from left to right, and disappeared when it reached the edge of the box.
+The participants were instructed to respond as fast as possible only to the red dot appearing inside the target box by following its movement with their gaze until it vanished.
+Conversely, the red dot that appeared on any of the non-target boxes was to be ignored.
+In each trial, the moving red dot appeared in all boxes, once per box, in a pseudo-random order.
+The position of the target box was altered randomly while maintaining the same probability in all positions.
+An example of VERP task is displayed in Figure~\ref{fig:verp_task}.